JiHaeChoi/jihaechoi/index.md

 ## Let's Connect

 I'm always excited to discuss research collaborations, share ideas about computational social science, or chat about the latest developments in LLMs and network analysis.
-Feel free to explore my [publications](./publications/), check out my [CV](./cv/), or [reach out](./contact/) if you'd like to connect!
+Feel free to check out my [CV](./assets/CV_JHC_092325.pdf), or [reach out]([mailto:jihae[dot]choi[at]kellogg.northwestern.edu]) if you'd like to connect!